goitacademy/javascript-homework/v2/07/README.en.md

 1. Creating and rendering markup from the `galleryItems` data array and provided gallery item template.
 2. Implementing delegation to `div.gallery` and getting the `url` of a large image.
 3. Adding the script and styles of the modal window library [basicLightbox](https://basiclightbox.electerious.com/).
-Use the [jsdelivrCDN](https://www.jsdelivr.com/package/npm/basiclightbox?path=dist) service and add links to minified (`.min`) library files to your project.
+Use the [jsdelivrCDN](https://www.jsdelivr.com/package/npm/basiclightbox?path=dist) service and add links to the minified (`.min`) library files to your project.
 4. Opening a modal window by clicking on a gallery item.
 To do this, check out the [documentation](https://github.com/electerious/basicLightbox#readme) and [examples](https://basiclightbox.electerious.com/).
 5. Replacing the value of the `src` attribute of the `<img>` element in a modal window before opening.
 Use the ready-made modal window markup with the image from the examples of the [basicLightbox](https://basiclightbox.electerious.com/) library.